University of South Florida

 Office: CIS 3099

-Janelle Applequist is an associate professor of advertising in the Zimmerman School of Advertising & Mass Communications.
+Janelle Applequist is an associate professor of advertising and public relations in the Zimmerman School of Advertising & Mass Communications.
 She earned her Ph.D. in mass communications from the Pennsylvania State University in 2015.
 She taught and researched at Penn State, where she also received her B.A. and M.A. degrees, prior to joining the faculty here at USF.

 As a researcher focused on health communication and advertising, Dr. Applequist is interested in the pharmaceutical industry, especially in regards to developing more normative frameworks to encourage proper patient education.
 Her research explores the content of pharmaceutical advertisements, legal compliance with Food and Drug Administration (FDA) requirements, and issues of representation related to patients and health care in these advertisements.
 Other research interests include qualitative research methods, advertising, and patient representations via advertising.